Home

 The book concludes with an analysis of how other value criteria (lowest PE, Price/Book, etc) and momentum criteria worked on the DJIA over the 1973 to 1991 time frame.
 These other strategies are often totally ignored when the Dogs of the Dow are discussed.

 This is worth reading.
-If you can’t borrow it and don’t own it, buy it if you can get it cheap.
+If you can’t borrow it and don’t own it, buy it - or buy the revised version.
+Neither is expensive.

 O’Higgins, Michael with Downes, John.
 Beating The Dow: A High-return, Low-Risk Method for Investing in the Dow Jones Industiral Stocks with as little as $5000 (Harper-Perennial, 1992).